“The earth is what we all have in common.”

 – Wendell Berry

-On Saturday, April 22, we will celebrate Earth Day, a day set aside to broaden and diversify the environmental movement worldwide.
+Every year, we celebrate Earth Day, a day set aside to broaden and diversify the environmental movement worldwide.

 While Earth Day is global in scope, the small changes we enact locally in our homes and communities are what can make big differences.